HSBC in Mexico

 Grupo Financiero HSBC is a directly controlled and 99.99 per cent owned subsidiary of HSBC Latin America Holdings (UK) Limited, which in turn is wholly controlled by HSBC Holdings plc.

 HSBC Holdings plc, the parent company of HSBC, is headquartered in London.
 HSBC serves customers worldwide from offices in 62 countries and territories in our geographical regions: Europe, Asia, North America, Latin America, and Middle East and North Africa.
-With assets of US$3,021bn as of September 30, 2023, HSBC is one of the world's largest banking and financial services organizations.
+With assets of US$3,039bn as of 31 December 2023, HSBC is one of the world's largest banking and financial services organizations.

 Diversity and inclusion